Do you need help recalling or remembering information often?

 Lead exposure is significantly linked to brain alterations, specifically by affecting the chemical processes that regulate feelings and moods.
 These processes are known as catecholaminergic systems and play an essential part in mental health maintenance.
 Disruptions in these systems can cause bouts of depression and raise the risk of developing anxiety disorders.

-This means that lead exposure can make you feel depression, hopelessness, apprehensive, and agitation, even if there is no evident cause for these sensations.
+This means that lead exposure can make you feel depression, hopelessness, apprehension, and agitation, even if there is no evident cause for these sensations.
 The neurotransmitters are compromised so the hormones dopamine and adrenaline are lacking.
 High blood pressure, chest pain, anxiety, headaches, profuse sweating, and heart palpitations may follow.

-Prevention and Precautions from Lead Exposure
+Prevention and precautions from lead exposure

 Scary but there is hope, the best methods to reduce your exposure to lead, and to detox naturally.